JeremyHub/Presidents-Keras-Tensorflow-Predictions/README.md

 # Presidents-Keras-Tensorflow-Predictions
-Models that have examined data about hands from the presidents and assholes game in order to make predictions about specific hands.
+Models that have examined data about hands from the presidents and assholes game (generated from my bot framework https://github.com/JeremyHub/Presidents) in order to make predictions about specific hands.
 This repo also contains a discord bot so that you can make predictions on hands on your server.

 # How to use the models:
 In the "discordBot.py" file, at the bottom, is a place for an API key.
 Put your discord bot API key there.
 Then invite your bot to whatever server you want it on and run discordBot.py.